MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 > After setup is complete, some additional steps are required to enable machine learning feature.
 You might also need to give users permissions to specific databases, change or configure accounts, or set up a remote data science client.

 ##  <a name="bkmk_installExt"></a> Step 1: Install the extensibility features and choose a machine learning language

-To add machine learning requires that you install SQL Server 2016 or later.
+To use machine learning, you must install SQL Server 2016 or later.
+At least one instance of the database engine is required to use [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)].
+You can use either a default or named instance.

 1. Run [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup.

     For information about how to do unattended installs, see [Unattended Installs of SQL Server R Services](../r/unattended-installs-of-sql-server-r-services.md).

 2. On the **Installation** tab, click **New SQL Server stand-alone installation or add features to an existing installation**.

-3. On the **Feature Selection** page, select the following options, to install the database services used by R jobs and installs the extensions that support external scripts and processes:
+3. On the **Feature Selection** page, select the following options, to install the database services used by R jobs and installs the extensions that support external scripts and processes.

     **SQL Server 2016**